rlipsc/polymorph/README.md

 Adding and removing multiple components at once is also minimised at compile time, outputting single pass inline operations.

-### Characteristics
+### Features

-- ***Design driven***: run time work is generated from the component/system design.
-Tiny designs yield tiny outputs, complex designs only pay for what they use.
-- ***No run time manager***: no query engine, no system iteration overhead.
-Always up to date systems.
+- ***Design driven***: code generation directly from component/system interactions.
+- ***Zero system overhead***: no queries or iteration overhead for systems.
-- ***Low cost to change components***: freely evolve entities with wildly disparate components without moving memory.
+- ***Cheap to change components***: freely evolve entities with wildly disparate components without moving memory.
-- ***Sequential code flow***: flatten run time composition, declarative code execution, and event hooks into a linear flow without needing callbacks or virtual calls.
+- ***Sequential code flow***: flatten run time composition, declarative code execution, and event hooks into a linear execution flow without needing callbacks or virtual calls.
 - ***Architecturally simple output***: outputs simple loops over lists in a set order.
 Aims to scale from stack only, low resource environments to cache efficient, high performance data processing.
 - ***Granular code generation options***: select different data structures for each component and system, choose error handling mechanisms, system interval execution, indexing and removal strategies, and more - without changing any code.
+- ***Compile time checked***:
+  - Event expansions are parsed for conflicting changes and potential cycles.
+  - Iterating systems detect component removals that affect themselves:
+    - Automatically adjust loop generation.
+    - Subsequent access of the iteration entity is a compile time error.
+- ***Compile time optimised***:
+  - Only

 ## Polymers companion library

-The [**Polymers**](https://github.com/rlipsc/polymers/) library provides ready-made components and systems for various tasks:
+The [**Polymers**](https://github.com/rlipsc/polymers/) library provides ready-made components and systems as both an effort at a data oriented 'stdlib' and as practical examples:

   - `OpenGl`: render instanced models using the [glBits](https://github.com/rlipsc/glbits) shader wrapper.
   - `Physics`: components for interacting with the [Chipmunk2D](https://chipmunk-physics.net/) physics engine.